 We’ve been working with all the big horticultural organizations to try and stimulate and co-ordinate efforts to alter this, and its beginning to pay off.
 In particular we’re working with The Gardens Trust to develop garden history courses outside of London.

 Over the last couple of years, in conjunction with the Birkbeck Garden History Group, [for more info see: https://birkbeckgardenhistorygroup.wordpress.com] we have run a series of one day introductions to garden history.
 These proved a big success and we’re planning to run another one this autumn.

 At the same time we’ve persuaded City Lit, the country’s biggest provider of adult education, to run a series of much longer courses looking at the subject chronologically over the next 4 or 5 years.
 So far we’ve covered mediaeval, Tudor and 17thc gardens and are currently in the middle of the 18thc.

-In the autumn we’ll be running one on the gardens and designed alndscapes of the later 18thc, and in the spring of 2019 taking that through into the early 19thc with one that looks at John and Jane Loudon, Joseph Paxton and Shirley Hibberd amongst others.
+In the autumn we’ll be running one on the picturesque garden and designed landscapes of the later 18thc, and in the spring of 2019 taking that through into the early 19thc with one that looks at John and Jane Loudon, Joseph Paxton and Shirley Hibberd amongst others.

 For more on these see: http://www.citylit.ac.uk and search for garden history.

 We’ve also been running some more specialist courses based at the Institute of Historical Research.
-So far we’ve covered the History of Botanic Gardens, Research skills and sources, the History of Public Parks, Humphry Repton in Context, and we hope to offer one on Plant Hunting this autumn.
+So far we’ve covered the History of Botanic Gardens, Research skills and sources, the History of Public Parks, Humphry Repton in Context, and we hope to offer one on Plants in Garden History this autumn.
 You can find details of the forthcoming ones on the Courses page.

 You’ll also find more detailed descriptions and outline proposals of all of these, and book a place on Eventbrite: